Transferring an assessment certificate

 If a registered body corporate is taken over by another person (whether registered or not) and if, as a result, the body corporate ceases, you must notify the NICNAS Director of the takeover particulars within seven days after the takeover takes effect.

-If a registered body corporate merges with another body corporate (whether registered or not), you must notify the NICNAS Director of the new corporate body within seven days of the merger taking effect.
+If a registered body corporate merges with another body corporate (whether registered or not), you must notify the NICNAS Director of the new corporate body within 7 days of the merger taking effect.

 In all of these cases, please complete the Transfer of assessment certificate notice form.